-"We are the

-kind of team

-that has got to

-play perfect to

-win."

 Julius Jones tailback

-"We know they are

-going to be excited

-because there is a

-lot of tradition

-involved in

-playing the last

-Grant Irons defensive end "We would have liked to have won that Tennessee game but that game is over ... this is the most important game now."
+Grant Irons defensive end "We know they are going to be excited because there is a lot of tradition involved in playing the last game in Pitt Stadium."
+"We would have liked to have won that Tennessee game but that game is over ... this is the most important game now."